Dan in Real Life: Plot

-However, she soon calls, later having made their way through pouring rain in their cars, Marie and Dan meet at a bowling alley to talk.
-The meeting evolves into a date and finally a passionate kiss, interrupted when Dan's entire family arrives to bowl.
-Mitch punches Dan in the face and Marie hurries out.
-Meanwhile, Dan's middle daughter, Cara, grows more frustrated because of his meddling in her relationship with her boyfriend, Marty, whom she earnestly professes to Dan that she 'loves'.
+Marie later calls Dan and reveals that she is still in town, and they meet at a bowling alley to talk.
+The meeting evolves into a date and finally a passionate kiss, interrupted when Dan's entire family arrives to bowl and are shocked to find them.
+Angry and betrayed, Mitch punches Dan in the face and Marie hurries out in tears.